AngelMunoz/Giraffarig/README.md

 #### Disclaimer
-I'm not good at F#, and I think this language finally clicked on me, with this sample API.
+I'm not good at F#.
+I think this language finally clicking on me with this sample API.
 I think I should be able to start digging deeper into F# for more use cases than just a simple Jwt Login now.

 #### Found Something Wrong?